yamiwamiyu/vue-pre-render/README.md

 Pre rendering is complete!
 ```

-`page redirected! /nopre -> /` This means that the page url is redirected from "/pre" to "/"<br>The reason for this is that, for example, the page needs to be logged in to display, but it jumps to the login page because there is no login<br>Although '/nopre.html' is finally generated, the content of '/nopre.html' is the original '/index.html' content
+`page redirected! /nopre -> /`
+This means that the page url is redirected from "/nopre" to "/"

+The reason for this is that, for example, the page needs to be logged in to display, but it jumps to the login page because there is no login

+Although '/nopre.html' is finally generated, the content of '/nopre.html' is the original '/index.html' content

 2. Result